swaminathanj/fp/README.md

 There are 4 core important things that you absolutely need to know.

 1. Keep the functions and data totally separate.
-No side effect.
+Pure functions/No side effect.

 This is not an acceptable code in FP
 ```